-Many factors can make it difficult to hit 10,000 steps, or the recommended 150 minutes of moderate-intensity exercise per week.
-Maybe it’s because you don’t have the time, you have health problems that prevent you from reaching that goal, or you’ve had a temporary setback that you can’t quite push past like an injury.
-Walking is versatile enough that most people can make it work, regardless of your physical condition or life situation.
+Many factors can make it difficult to hit 10,000 steps, or even the recommended 150 minutes of moderate-intensity exercise per week.
+It may be that your time is very limited, you have health problems, or you’ve had a temporary setback like an injury that doesn’t allow you to get very many steps.
+That’s fine!
+One of the reasons walking is the most recommended form of cardio exercise is that it’s so versatile.
+Nearly anyone can start a walking routine, regardless of your physical condition or life situation.

-While 10,000 steps is a great goal to have, if it’s out of your reach, it simply means that you need to readjust your goals to meet your specific needs.
+While 10,000 steps is a great goal, it doesn’t need to be your goal.
+If it’s out of your reach, simply readjust your personal step goal to meet your specific needs.

 How Many Steps a Day do Researchers Suggest?

-Once again, there is no specific number of steps that are set in stone.
-Walking any number of steps, even if it’s only five minutes every hour, is going to have a positive impact on your life.
+Once again, there is no specific number of steps that every person should take.
+Just getting up and getting active, even if it’s only five minutes every hour, will have a positive impact on your life.

 To put things in perspective, 10,000 steps a day equates to approximately five miles.
 When you put it in terms of miles rather than steps, it begins to make a little more sense.
-If five miles sounds like too much for you, start with one mile, which converts to only 2,112 steps a day.
+If five miles sounds like too much for you, start by walking one extra mile per day (about an extra 2,112 steps).
 If you reach that goal and are looking to increase your steps, two miles a day is only 4,224 steps.
 When you think of it like that, it sounds a lot better and may take off some of the pressure.

 Where did the 10,000 step goal come from?